Qualification : MASTER OF SCIENCE DEGREE

 Dr Rebecca Maguire

-Quality of life and well-being in patients with chronic illness, especially in cancer or multiple sclerosis.
+Quality of life and psychological well-being in patients living with chronic illness and disability.
 Caregiver well-being and burden of care.
 Health-related decision making.
 Coping with uncertainty.
 Psychological appraisals.
-Cognitive basis of expectation and surprise.
+Public and patient involvement in research.

 Professor Sinéad McGilloway